 They experience lessons, co-curricular activities, visitors and educational visits related to the three performing arts.
 These experiences culminate in performances in assemblies, shows, concerts and other events.
 Performing from an early age gives our pupils the self-confidence that we aspire to in our Mission Statement.

-Our aim is to provide a Musical Education that is firstly, available to all pupils and not just the musically elite; secondly, challenging for all; thirdly, reflective of a multicultural society and finally encourages pupils’ enthusiasm and enjoyment of music.
+Our aim is to provide a musical education that is firstly, available to all pupils and not just the musically elite; secondly, challenging for all; thirdly, reflective of a multicultural society and finally encourages pupils’ enthusiasm and enjoyment of music.

-Peripatetic instrumental staff delivering individual instrumental lessons, a plethora of co-curricular music activities, our Music Awards Scheme, music based visits, concerts and partnerships with local senior schools all add to the wider musical education on offer at St Aubyn’s.
+Peripatetic instrumental staff delivering individual instrumental lessons, a plethora of co-curricular music activities, our Music Awards Scheme, music based visits, concerts and partnerships with local senior schools all add to the wider musical education on offer at St. Aubyn’s.

-Miss Debbie Tulloch – Director of Music
+Miss Penny Manser – Head of Music

 There is also the opportunity for pupils throughout the School to take part in dance classes for other productions.

 Ballet is offered as a co-curricular activity from Reception through to Year 6 with classes held on a weekly basis after school.
 The classes are delivered by an external ballet teacher, Mrs Dawn Wenn-Kober.